 - You do not have to fulfill an Ec writing requirement or a theory prerequisite requirement.

 - Only Ec courses and explicitly cross-listed or jointly-offered courses count for the secondary.
 Exception: only one of Statistics 100, 104, 109, or 110; Applied Math 101; or Math 154 can qualify as one of the three courses under requirement 3.

 - Students can count only one non-Harvard-term-time course towards their Ec secondary field requirements.
 This includes approved Harvard Summer School ec courses, approved Study Abroad ec courses, and approved cross-registered ec courses at MIT.

 - You may not count a Freshman Seminar for the secondary field.

 - Secondary field Ec students are not given preferential access to limited enrollment courses.

 - You may only double-count one course towards your concentration and secondary requirements.

 You may visit the concentration advisers during office hours in Littauer 109-116, 10am-4pm, Monday-Friday.
-Anne Le Brun, Kiran Gajwani, Greg Bruich, Thomas Baranga, and Judd Cramer can sign Secondary Field forms; please see them during their OH.
+Anne Le Brun, Kiran Gajwani, Greg Bruich, Thomas Baranga, Judd Cramer, and Andrés Maggi can sign Secondary Field forms; please see them during their OH.